-- (8) An order made on an application made under subrule (5) or (6) may include - an order that the applicant pay or make arrangements to pay the cost of supplying any copy of a court record; - conditions on which the applicant may inspect or obtain (b) a copy of court record. - (9) The Court may determine the cost of making and supplying a copy of a court record.
+- (b) that access to or possession of the record by the applicant would be lawful. - (8) An order made on an application made under subrule (5) or (6) may include - (a) an order that the applicant pay or make arrangements to pay the cost of supplying any copy of a court record; - (b) conditions on which the applicant may inspect or obtain a copy of court record. - (9) The Court may determine the cost of making and supplying a copy of a court record.